 - Software reports describing tools developed for learning or assessment in computing, or for assisting in computing education research;

-- Research reports describing projects undertaken to investigate aspects of computing educatio
+- Research reports describing projects undertaken to investigate aspects of computing education;

 - Position papers articulating original and well-argued positions on aspects of computing education.

-The submission deadline for abstracts is one week before the final submission (see Important Dates).
+The submission deadline for abstracts is one week before the final submission.
 It will not be possible to submit a paper if the abstract is not submitted by the abstract submission deadline.

 An ITiCSE working group is an intense collaboration between five to ten researchers from around the world to produce a high-value report on a topic of interest in computing education.
-The work is conducted remotely before and after the conference.
+The work is conducted remotely before and after the conference, and, for those able to attend in person, for the three days immediately preceding the conference itself.
 The report is subjected to rigorous review.
 Accepted working group reports are published well after the main conference proceedings.
 A working group begins with a proposal by up to three leaders.
 The proposals are reviewed by the working group chairs, who decide which proposals can proceed to recruit members.

 A panel is a discussion among nominated panelists on a specified topic, typically occupying a 90-minute session, with at least a third of that time allocated for audience participation.
 A panel submission is a two-page document including a succinct summary of the different perspectives of the proposed participants, in a form suitable for inclusion in the proceedings.
 The submission must include the authors’ names.

 A submission for a poster is a one-page paper.
-It is expected that this will include title, authorship, abstract and keywords, with the rest of the page consisting of an extended abstract.
-The nature of the content will vary from poster to poster, but is expected to describe the main topic of the poster.
+It is expected that this will include title, authors, abstract and keywords, with the rest of the page consisting of an extended abstract.
+The nature of the content will vary from poster to poster, but is expected to describe the main topic of the poster and to include references as appropriate.
 The submission must include the authors’ names.

 A two-page submission for tips, techniques, and courseware will be a summary description of a tip, technique, or courseware to be demonstrated in a conference session.
 It will be in a form suitable for inclusion in the proceedings.
 The submission must include authors’ names.